Ryan Edmondson

-Ryan David Edmondson (born 20 May 2001) is an English professional footballer who plays as a striker for club Central Coast Mariners.
+Ryan David Edmondson (born 20 May 2001) is an English professional footballer who plays as a striker for League of Ireland Premier Division club St Patrick's Athletic.

 Edmondson began his career at York City, making his first-team debut at the age of 16 in October 2017.
 He was signed by Leeds United for an undisclosed fee the following month and made his debut in the Championship in May 2018.
 He was called up to the England national under-19 team and scored one goal in three appearances.
 He spent the first half of the 2020–21 season on loan at Scottish Premiership club Aberdeen and spent the second half of the season with Northampton Town.
 He was loaned out to Fleetwood Town for the 2021–22 season but was recalled early in January to find more game time with Port Vale.
 He helped the club earn promotion to League One via the League Two play-offs in 2022.
 He joined Carlisle United on a free transfer in June 2022 and won a second successive League Two play-off final in 2023.

 He joined Australian club Central Coast Mariners in January 2024.
 He helped his new team to a treble in his first season, winning the A-League Championship, A-League premiership and AFC Cup at the end of the 2023–24 season.
+He returned to Europe in January 2026, signing for Irish club St Patrick's Athletic.

 Early life

 Ryan David Edmondson was born on 20 May 2001 in Harrogate, North Yorkshire.
-He supported Leeds United as a child.
+He grew up as a Leeds United supporter and was a season ticket holder prior to signing for the club.

 Career

-Early career
+York City

 Edmondson joined York City's academy in 2015 after being rejected by Huddersfield Town.
 He made his first-team debut in the National League North on 7 October 2017, when being substituted on in the 72nd minute in a 2–1 win over Brackley Town at Bootham Crescent.
 At the age of 16 years and 140 days, he became the third youngest player in the club's history.
 Manager Martin Gray said that the player had the potential to reach the Premier League.